Criminal Proceedings – Race Betting

 The Board imposed an effective total disqualification of 18 months from involvement in the Harness Racing industry.
 Subsequent negotiations with Harness Racing Victoria have resulted in Mr JA an engineer and grape harvester, being permitted to perform engineering works on licensed harness racing properties when required, and to continue to perform grape harvesting work for harness racing trainers during the disqualification period.

 Our client was very pleased with this result.
-This outcome demonstrates how careful preparation and presentation of your case can result in a better outcome.
+This outcome demonstrates how careful preparation and presentation of your case can result in a better outcome for race betting matters.